blumu/weblog/WebsiteBlog/pages/software/cracklock/xmldoc/cracklock-doc-web.md

 -   Fixed: Link checksum in PE files are now recalculated whenever the files are altered (this only occurs in static injection mode).

--   Fixed: Allows the resident injector mode on Windows&gt;=NT
+-   Fixed: Allows the resident injector mode on Windows>=NT

 -   Fixed: The setup now kills the resident injector before copying files